 RAID 5 stores parity blocks on striped disks.
 Each stripe has its own dedicated parity block.
 RAID 5 can withstand the loss of one disk in the array.

 This RAID level operates like RAID 5 with distributed parity and striping.
 The main operational difference in RAID 6 is that there is a minimum of four disks in a RAID 6 array, and the system stores an additional parity block on each desk.
 This enables a configuration where two disks may fail before the array is unavailable.
-Its primary usage case or application servers and large storage arrays.
+Its primary uses are application servers and large storage arrays.

-RAID 6 offers higher redundancy than 5 and increased read performance.
+RAID 6 offers higher redundancy and increased read performance over RAID 5.
 It can suffer from the same server performance overhead with intensive write operations.
 This performance hit depends on the RAID system architecture: hardware or software, if it’s located in firmware, and if the system includes processing software for high-performance parity calculations.

 RAID 10: Striping and Mirroring

 This RAID level serves environments that require both high data security and high performance, such as high transactional databases that store sensitive information.
-It is the most expensive of the RAID levels with lower usable capacity and high system costs.
+It’s the most expensive of the RAID levels, with lower usable capacity and high system costs.